strawberrymusicplayer/strawberry/README.md

 Either GStreamer, Xine or VLC engine is required, but only GStreamer is fully implemented so far.
 You should also install the gstreamer plugins base and good, and optionally bad and ugly.

+Deezer streams are encrypted and streaming url's are not exposed by the API.
+It requires the use of the deezers own engine (Deezer SDK) or the dzmedia library (I dont have it).
+Deezer SDK can be found here: https://build-repo.deezer.com/native_sdk/deezer-native-sdk-v1.2.10.zip

 Optional: